 Helping Zambians lead healthier lives since 1999.

-- More than 413,000 adult males received safe, high-quality voluntary medical male circumcision services, thereby benefiting from this procedure’s protective effect against HIV.
+- More than half a million adult males received safe, high-quality voluntary medical male circumcision services, thereby benefiting from this procedure’s protective effect against HIV.

 - Jhpiego established emergency obstetric and newborn care services in 43 out of the country’s 72 districts, as well as services to provide long-term family planning methods in 69 districts.